Contact informationFarm Address:

 “My apprenticeship with A Way of Life prepared me to go from very little formal farming experience, to the job I have now: running a farm with a 180-member sliding-scale CSA… A Way of Life farmers, Sara Jane and Jamie Davis, dedicate themselves to educating their apprentices.
 I’ve never seen a farm achieve such a balance between maintaining financial stability while also continuing to deepen ecological practices.
 My apprenticeship gave me both the hard skills and the inspiration to farm in a way that is both idealistic and realistic.”

-Skills Desired: Apprentices should have good communication skills, self-motivation, and an interest in all aspects of food from growing to cooking and eating.
-Some previous experience on a commercial farm is highly recommended - this may take the form of previous farm internships or even just a couple days volunteering on a commercial farm.
-Experience with physical labor, sports, or intense outdoor activity is important since our bodies are our primary tools on the farm.
+Skills Desired: We are looking for applicants who are engaged learners, take pride in their work, have good communication skills, and are self-motivated.
+Some previous experience on a commercial farm is highly recommended -- this may take the form of previous farm internships or even just a couple days volunteering on a commercial farm.
+Experience with physical labor or intense outdoor activity is important.
+Our bodies are our primary tools on the farm.
 You need to be both physically and mentally fit to enjoy the challenges of farm life and meet them with determination and levity.
-Hands-on learning is a given on a farm, but the ability to learn from listening is very valuable as a lot of information is conveyed verbally through informal "classes" in the field.
+Hands-on learning is a given on a farm, but the ability to learn from listening is very valuable as a lot of information is conveyed verbally through instruction in the field or morning meetings.
+Over the years we've found that those who flourish the most on our farm tend to have or develop a strong interest in food and cooking (this gives a full appreciation for the work you're doing here!).
 Unfortunately, we cannot accommodate pets.
+Couples can apply, though our housing is only comfortable for a single person, so you can expect to be assigned separate, but adjacent houses.

-Meals: We prepare one meal each week for the whole crew.
-You prepare other meals in your own kitchen or with other apprentices.
-Vegetables from the farm are available as well as food staples (flour, rice, beans, oats...).
+Meals: Vegetables from the farm are available as well as food staples (flour, rice, beans, oats...).
 A farm credit for up to $150 of pork is also offered.
+Most meals are prepared in your own kitchen with periodic potlucks, or shared meals throughout the season.

 Stipend: Apprentices start at $700/month, housing, utilities, food from the farm, and a priceless education!
 Summer interns start at $500/month and the same amenities as apprentices.

-Housing: A private tiny home or camper-trailer, which includes kitchen, electricity and cold water, an outhouse, and shared shower and washing machine.
+Housing: A private tiny home or camper-trailer, which includes kitchen, electricity and cold water, and a shared outhouse,shower, and washing machine.

 Preferred method of Contact: Email